What is business email compromise?

 Implement a complete, holistic strategy for reducing business email compromise (BEC) risk

-Leverage Mimecast’s AI-based Brand Exploit Protect and DMARC Analyzer to monitor and respond to malicious brand impersonation attacks out in the web and through email.
+Leverage Mimecast’s AI-based Brand Exploit Protect and DMARC Analyzer to monitor and respond to malicious brand impersonation attacks on the web and through email.

 - Give employees the knowledge and training they need to resist BEC fraud.